Search for Dark Matter Induced Airglow in Planetary Atmospheres

 Solar radiation or cosmic rays can also \textit{ionize} atmospheric hydrogen, leading to secondary IR-UV emissions that can further probe atmospheric energy deposition.
 Ionized H$_2$ leads to the formation of H$_3^+$, which emits strongly in the IR between about 3~$\mu$m and 5~$\mu$m, making it an efficient thermal radiator at temperatures between 700~K and 1000~K~\cite{RevModPhys.92.035003,miller2006driver}.
 This is the main thermostatic mechanism in Jupiter, where H$_3^+$ IR emissions are a measure of ionizing power deposition in the upper atmosphere~\cite{Blanco:2023qgi}.
 Although a powerful probe of DM-induced ionization on Jupiter~\cite{Blanco:2023qgi}, it is less applicable to the other giant planets' atmospheres due to differing temperature ranges and the uncertain survivability of H$_3^+$, as well as the validity of local thermal and chemical equilibrium.
 In contrast, far-UV hydrogen emissions are essentially temperature independent, providing an indirect measurement of the power injected by radiation in the atmosphere of \textit{all} giant planets. \\

-\textbf{\textit{Voyager and New Horizons UV Airglow Data--}} Voyager 1 and 2 ultraviolet spectrometers (UVS) have been the most stable far and extreme UV instruments over the course of space exploration history~\cite{2016ApJ...823..161B}.
-They were first calibrated in the laboratory, and following their launch, were pointed periodically at four bright stars to re-calibrate in flight and identify potential changes in the instrument response~\cite{1992PhDT........12H}, a method which works across the UV spectrum (except for H Lyman-$\alpha$).
-Voyager 2's instruments retained their performance to within $\pm 10\%$~\cite{1981JGR....86.8259B}.
-In contrast, during Voyager 1's passage in Jupiter's inner magnetosphere, its UVS deteriorated due to radiation-induced damage, but quickly stabilized and was re-calibrated using Voyager 2's results, as well as routine stellar calibration.
-New Horizons' UV imaging spectrograph, ALICE, was also calibrated on the ground before launch, including tests for the detector's dark count rate, wavelength calibration, and spectral resolution.
-The in-flight sensitivity performance was monitored through star observations~\cite{2008SSRv..140..155S}.

-We use Voyager 1, 2, and New Horizons mission data, which provide the best probes of UV night airglow (also known as nightglow) in the gas giants.
+\textbf{\textit{Voyager and New Horizons UV Airglow Data--}} We use Voyager 1, 2, and New Horizons mission data, which provide the best probes of UV night airglow (also known as nightglow) in the giant planets.
 To minimize the background in our analysis, we focus on the nightglow away from the polar aurorae, dawn, and dusk, where scattered solar irradiation can influence measurements.
 We will first set a limit on additional H$_2$ emission, $i.e.$ determine the brightest nightglow consistent with data, and in the next section use it to constrain DM.

-For Jupiter, we perform an elementary analysis of the processed and background-subtracted data of the Jovian nightglow from four scans of New Horizons' UV imaging spectrograph~\cite{2007Sci...318..229G, 2011epsc.conf.1474B}.
-To model our signal, we adopt a synthetic H$_2$ spectral model representative for Jupiter, as measured in auroral spectra separately by Voyager~1~\cite{2013JMoSp.291..108G}.
-As discussed in the previous section, hydrocarbons absorb UV emission at the lower wavelengths; this is included in the spectrum by taking a color ratio of 2.5.
+{For Jupiter, we use the processed and background-subtracted data of the Jovian nightglow from four scans of New Horizons' UV imaging spectrograph~\cite{2007Sci...318..229G, 2011epsc.conf.1474B}.
+In order to translate the UV spectrum of Jupiter measured by New Horizons (Figure~\ref{fig:NH_spec}) into an emission brightness in the spectral window [924 $-$ 1072]~\r{A}, we account for the atmospheric absorption of the intrinsic UV brightness, and then integrate over the spectral ROI.}

-Figure~\ref{fig:NH_spec} shows the New Horizons data we use in our Jovian analysis, with the range of measured spectra in blue, and the mean as the solid line.
-The synthetic H$_2$ spectrum is overlaid to show the maximum H$_2$ signal consistent with the New Horizons data, within the same spectral window used by Voyager 1 to characterize the Jovian H$_2$ emission spectrum, [924~\r{A}$-1072~$\r{A}]~\cite{PDS_catalog}.
-We show the spectrum both with and without attenuation by hydrocarbon absorption; the red contains the atmospheric absorption and is the expected physical signal shape.
-For both signal and background, we integrate over the spectral window [924~\r{A}$-1072~$\r{A}] to obtain a total emission brightness.
-Once our model signal exceeds the background, we set a limit on additional H$_2$ emission.
-We find that a Jovian nightglow H$_2$ flux of 3.1~R is most consistent with the data, with a brightness of 5~R saturating the range of the measured data.